Medable/iOS-SDK/README.md

     $ sudo gem install cocoapods
     $ pod setup

-> Depending on your Ruby installation, you may have to run as `sudo` to install the cocoapods gem.
+> Depending on your Ruby installation, you may have to run as `sudo` to install the CocoaPods gem.

 #### Step 2: Create a Podfile